 Babies eat what you eat, so stimulant foods like caffeine and sugar can cause them to have a burst of energy just as they do to you.
-However, don’t overdo it on the caffeine — pregnant women should limit themselves to one cup of caffeinated coffee per day or less than 200 mg of caffeine per day (source).
+However, don’t overdo it on the caffeine as pregnant women should limit themselves to one cup of caffeinated coffee, or less than 200 mg, per day.

 When Should I Be Concerned?

 There are so many things that can potentially complicate pregnancy, and the fact you can’t actually see your baby can cause anxiety about whether or not they are doing okay.
 Much like the mothers of pre-modern times, detectable fetal movements are one of the only day-to-day indicators we mothers have to assure us of our little one’s well-being.

 So it makes sense that you might worry your baby is in distress if you’re not feeling them move as frequently as you’re accustomed to.

 However, it’s also possible you just haven’t noticed the movements because you’ve been busy or distracted with day-to-day activities.

 Before you start to worry, make a conscious effort to monitor and count your fetal movements.
 Drink some juice or eat something sugar-laden to stimulate their body, lie down on your left side to maximize blood flow, and count movements for two hours.

-Babies are asleep about 90 to 95 percent of the time while in utero, but only sleep about one hour at a time.
+Babies are asleep about 90 to 95 percent of the time while in utero, but they only sleep about one hour at a time.
 So, over the course of two hours, you should definitely detect movement (5).

 If you count fewer than ten movements, call your doctor to share your concerns and see if they believe further testing is warranted.